pjeraldo/imtornado2/README.md

 This is the documentation for the IM_TORNADO pipeline, currently at version 2.0.2

-Documentation is being written and will be updated as it becomes ready.
+Documentation will be available in [Read the Docs](http://readthedocs.org) soon.

 ## Changelog